guoguo12/writings/_posts/2017-10-26-url-shortener.md

 We convert this into a dict, then get the URL corresponding to `short_name`.
 The result is passed to Flask's [`redirect`](http://flask.pocoo.org/docs/api/#flask.redirect), which ultimately redirects the user's browser the specified URL.

 And that's it!
-Find the full code on GitHub [here](https://github.com/guoguo12/gsheets-url-shortener).
+Find the complete instructions and code on GitHub [here](https://github.com/guoguo12/gsheets-url-shortener).

 ## Bonus missions